Whispers from the Woodland Realm

 This artwork began with the feeling of stepping into a winter woodland where sound seems to disappear — the kind of cold that absorbs everything: footsteps, breath, thought.

-I wanted to capture that sense of being watched by something ancient, patient and deeply bound to the land.
+I wanted to capture that sense of being watched by something ancient, patient, and deeply bound to the land.

 Silent Ember was created using archival pastels on Pastelmat.
-His fur was built in slow, deliberate layers to feel dense, heavy and winter‑worn — not just soft, but enduring.
-The palette is intentionally restrained:
+His fur was built in slow, deliberate layers to feel dense, heavy, and winter-worn — not just soft, but enduring.

 • cold greys